Skip to Main Content Skip to Main Navigation

 • Stop, smile and pat yourself on the back.
 You did it!
 Click on the “Commit Today” button to become part of the Lehman Community.

 All accepted students are required to submit a non-refundable $100 Commitment Tuition Deposit.
 If you are presented with the “Pay Commitment Deposit” button after accepting your offer in CUNYfirst, you can make the payment online to secure your spot at Lehman.
-Some students may have the Commitment Tuition Deposit waived by completing the FAFSA with an Expected Family Contribution (EFC) of $3,000 or less.
-Veterans and other cohorts may also be exempt from paying the commitment deposit.
+Veterans and other cohorts may be exempt from paying the commitment deposit.
+If you are not presented with the “Pay Commitment Deposit” button after accepting your offer in CUNYfirst, your commitment deposit checklist item should reflect a “waived” status.
+Your next step would be to wait for email communication from the Admissions Team.

 If you are not presented with the “Pay Commitment Deposit” button after accepting your offer in CUNYfirst, your commitment deposit checklist item should reflect a “waived” status.
 Your next step would be to wait for e-mail communication from the Admissions Team.